The Incredible Hulk (film): Plot

 Banner returns to Culver University and reunites with Betty.
-Banner is attacked a second time by Ross and Blonsky's forces, tipped off by Betty's suspicious boyfriend, Leonard Samson, causing Banner to again transform into the Hulk.
-The ensuing battle outside the university proves futile for Ross's forces, and they retreat, though Blonsky, whose sanity is faltering, attacks and mocks the Hulk.
-The Hulk severely injures Blonsky and flees with Betty.
-After the Hulk reverts to Banner, he and Betty go on the run, and Banner contacts Mr. Blue, who urges them to meet him in New York City.
-Mr. Blue is actually cellular biologist Dr. Samuel Sterns, who tells Banner he has developed a possible antidote to Banner's condition.
-After a successful test, he warns Banner that the antidote may only reverse each transformation.
-Sterns reveals he has synthesized Banner's blood samples, which Banner sent from Brazil, into a large supply, to apply its "limitless potential" to medicine.
-Fearful of the Hulk's power falling into the military's hands, Banner wishes to destroy the blood supply.
+Her new boyfriend, Dr. Leonard Samson, contacts Ross who soon arrives with his forces and Blonsky.
+They attack Banner at the university and he transforms into the Hulk again.
+Blonsky, whose judgement is impaired by the serum, attacks and mocks the Hulk.
+The Hulk severely injures Blonsky, but the serum allows him to heal quickly.
+Betty is almost killed by military fire and is saved by the Hulk, who flees with Betty and eventually reverts to Banner.
+The pair go on the run, and Banner contacts Mr. Blue who urges them to meet him in New York City.
+Mr. Blue is cellular biologist Dr. Samuel Sterns, who has developed a possible antidote to Banner's condition.
+After a seemingly successful test, he warns Banner that the antidote may only reverse an initial transformation.
+Sterns reveals that he has synthesized Banner's blood samples, which Banner sent from Brazil, into a large supply, and wants to apply its "limitless potential" to medicine.
+Fearful of the Hulk's power falling into the wrong hands, Banner wants to destroy the supply.

-A recovered Blonsky joins Ross's forces for a third attempt to take Banner into custody.
-They succeed, and Banner and Betty are taken away in a helicopter.
-Blonsky stays behind and orders Sterns to inject him with Banner's blood, as he covets the Hulk's power.
-The experiment mutates Blonsky into the Abomination, a creature with size and strength surpassing that of the Hulk.
-He attacks Sterns, who gets some of Banner's blood in a cut on his forehead, causing him to begin mutating as well.
+Blonsky and Ross's forces take Banner into custody.
+As Banner and Betty are taken away in a helicopter, Blonsky stays behind and orders Sterns to inject him with Banner's blood, as he covets the Hulk's power.
+The experiment mutates Blonsky into the Abomination, a monstrous creature with size and strength surpassing that of the Hulk.
+He attacks Sterns, who gets some of Banner's blood in a cut on his forehead and begins mutating as well.
 The Abomination rampages through Harlem.
 Realizing that the Hulk is the only one who can stop the Abomination, Banner convinces Ross to release him.
 He jumps from Ross's helicopter and transforms after hitting the ground.
-After a battle throughout Harlem, the Hulk defeats the Abomination by nearly strangling him to death with a chain, but spares his life upon hearing Betty's plea and leaves the Abomination for Ross and his forces to arrest.
-After having a peaceful moment with Betty, the Hulk flees New York.
+The Hulk defeats the Abomination by nearly strangling him to death with a chain, but spares his life upon hearing Betty's plea.
+The Hulk leaves the Abomination for Ross and his forces to arrest and flees New York.

-A month later, Banner is in Bella Coola, British Columbia.
-Instead of suppressing his transformation, he begins to transform in a controlled manner with a slight smirk.
-Later, Tony Stark approaches Ross at a local bar and informs him that a team is being put together.
+A month later, Banner is in Bella Coola, British Columbia, where he practices transforming in a controlled manner.
+Sometime later, Tony Stark approaches Ross at a bar and informs him that a team is being put together.